The Ultimate Guide to Jobs in Korea

 You can even save money in the process and spend it on travel in between contracts.

-South Korea has an excellent healthcare system that will cost you no more than 100 USD a month.
+South Korea has an excellent healthcare system that will cost you about 100 USD a month.

 You get paid one month’s salary for every year you work.
 This is known as 퇴직금 or severance pay.